athomasq/athomasq.github.io/navigation/consulting.md

 * Many data projects fail.
 I will not hesitate to advise you to pull the plug on initiatives that, in my expert judgement, are unlikely to drive long-term performance for your firm.

-* Most of my engagements are in the form of short to medium term advisory agreements.
+* Most of my engagements are in the form of short- to medium-term advisory agreements.
 I'm not in the market for full-time employment at this time.

 <!-- * My services are not cheap.
 I am one of the world's leading experts on alternative data and data-driven investing, and my compensation reflects that.-->